DevExpress-Examples/dashboard-vue-app-get-started/readme.md

-# Get Started - Client-Side Dashboard Application built with Vue
+# Dashboard for Vue - Get Started - Client-Side Dashboard Application built with Vue

 This project demonstrates how you can incorporate a DevExpress Dashboard component into a client-side app built with Vue.
 Use it as a template when you need to create a similar web application.